Skip to main content

 Is a Lovable app secure enough for production use?

 Not by default.
 A December 2025 audit by HackNope found that 10.3% of Lovable apps had data-exposure vulnerabilities.
-You need to manually configure Supabase Row Level Security, environment variables, and authentication before going live with real users.
+Before you go live with real users, you have to set up Supabase Row Level Security yourself, move secrets into environment variables, and harden the auth flow.

 Can I host my Lovable app outside of Lovable's built-in hosting?

 Yes.
-You can export your Lovable project and deploy it to Vercel, Netlify, AWS, or any static hosting provider.
-Self-hosting gives you more control over caching, CDN configuration, and custom server-side logic.
+Export your Lovable project and deploy it to Vercel, Netlify, AWS, or any static host you like.
+The reason most teams self-host is control.
+You get to decide caching, CDN config, and any custom server-side logic.

 What is Supabase Row Level Security and why does it matter?

-Row Level Security (RLS) is a PostgreSQL feature that restricts which rows a user can read or modify.
-Lovable uses Supabase for its backend, and without RLS policies, any authenticated user could potentially access or change another user's data.
+Row Level Security (RLS) is a PostgreSQL feature that decides which rows a given user is allowed to read or change.
+Lovable runs on Supabase for its backend.
+With no RLS policies in place, any logged-in user can potentially reach into another user's data and edit it.

 How much does it cost to self-host a Lovable app?

-A basic self-hosted setup on Vercel or Netlify starts free for low traffic.
-Supabase's free tier covers up to 500MB storage and 50,000 monthly active users.
-For production workloads, expect $25-50/month for hosting plus $25/month for Supabase Pro.
+A basic self-hosted setup on Vercel or Netlify is free at low traffic.
+Supabase's free tier covers up to 500MB of storage and 50,000 monthly active users.
+Once you hit real production load, plan on roughly $25-50/month for hosting plus $25/month for Supabase Pro.

 Does vibe coding work for building production applications?

-Vibe coding excels at rapid prototyping and MVPs.
-However, Veracode's 2025 research shows 45% of AI-generated code fails security tests.
-Production apps need manual code review, proper architecture patterns, and hardened security.
-Read more at Veracode.
+Vibe coding is great at fast prototypes and MVPs.
+The catch is security.
+Veracode's 2025 research shows 45% of AI-generated code fails security tests.
+A real production app still needs human code review, sound architecture, and proper hardening.
+More on the data at Veracode.

 Should I rebuild my Lovable app from scratch or fix the existing code?

 Most Lovable apps don't need a full rebuild.
-A security audit, architecture review, and targeted hardening usually cost 60-70% less than starting over.
-Only consider rebuilding if the core data model is broken at the core or if you need a completely different tech stack.
+A security audit plus an architecture review and some targeted hardening usually runs 60-70% cheaper than starting over.
+The only times we recommend a rebuild are when the core data model is broken at the foundation, or when you genuinely need a different tech stack.

 What's the difference between Lovable and Bolt.new for production apps?

-Both are AI-powered vibe coding platforms with similar production readiness gaps.
-Lovable generates React/Next.js with Supabase.
+Both are AI-powered vibe coding platforms, and they share the same production readiness gaps.
+Lovable generates React/Next.js on Supabase.
 Bolt.new supports more frameworks.
-The production hardening steps apply equally to both -- security and architecture challenges are nearly identical.
+The hardening steps apply just as well to either one, because the security and architecture challenges are nearly identical.

 How long does it take to make a Lovable app production-ready?

-For a typical Lovable prototype, a professional team can complete a security audit and production hardening in 2-4 weeks.
-Complex apps with multiple user roles, payment processing, or real-time features may take 4-8 weeks.
+For a typical Lovable prototype, a professional team can finish a security audit and production hardening in 2-4 weeks.
+Apps with several user roles, payment processing, or real-time features tend to run 4-8 weeks.

 GET STARTED